 For art and music appreciation program serving 54 disadvantaged children in Austin.

 To incorporate and strengthen a trauma-informed approach at 3 child-serving agencies in Quincy, Illinois.

 For parent engagement programs in low-income communities including Pilsen, West Humboldt Park, and Back of the Yards.

 For Head Start educational tablet learning program serving 80 low-income children in Evanston.

 For leadership development and behavior management programs at sites throughout Chicago.

-To create programs with full inclusion of special needs students at multiple agencies serving children on the south and west of Chicago.
+To create programs with full inclusion of special needs students at multiple agencies serving children in south and west Chicago.

 For programs supporting behavioral health and social emotional development of disadvantaged children from birth to five in the city of Chicago.